hiulian69/Bank_Churn_Prediction/README_B.md

 ## Data preprocessing, normalization, missing data, categorical data

 Data preprocessing included following steps:
-* Creating various age groups for the age feature
+* Creating various age groups for the age feature(optional)
-* One hot encoding for all categorical variables
+* One hot encoding for all categorical variables(optional)
 * Label encoding or ordinal encoding depeneding on the categorical variable
-* Scaling variables:
+* Scaling variables:(optional)
     * Standard scaler
     * Robust scaler
-* Handling unknown variables
+* Handling unknown variables(mandatory)
-    * Income_Category: Filling ordinal missing values with modes
+    * Income_Category: Filling ordinal missing values with most freqent value used
-    * Marital Status: filling missing values with dominant value
+    * Marital Status: Filling missing values most freqent value used
-    * Education Level:The category unknown has been left on purpose as this category was too large
+    * Education Level: The category unknown has been left on purpose as this category was too large

 As we will be testing various models with our dataset it is necessary to conduct preprocessing for different types of models.